 file Optional file name identification encoded as character string or numeric value.

-If it is null, file will be encoded as id by default. plot Optional logical which indicates whether or not the normalized point cloud will be plot.
-If this argument is not specified by the user, it will be set to TRUE by default and, as consequence, the normalized point cloud will be plot. dir.data Optional character string naming the absolute path of the directory where LAS files containing TLS point clouds are located. .Platform\$file.sep must be used as the path separator in dir.data.
-If this argument is not specified by the user, it will be set to NULL by default and, as a consequence, the current working directory of the R process will be assigned to dir. data during the execution. save.result Optional logical which indicates whether or not the output files described in 'Output Files' section must be saved in dir.result.
-If this argument is not specified by the user, it will be set to TRUE by default and, as consequence, the output files will be saved. dir.result Optional character string naming the absolute path of an existing directory where files described in 'Output Files' section will be saved. .Platform\$file.sep must be used as the path separator in dir.result.
-If this argument is not specified by the user, and save.result is TRUE, it will be set to NULL by default and, as a consequence, the current working directory of the R process will be assigned to dir.result during the execution.
+If it is null, file will be encoded as id by default.

+plot Optional logical which indicates whether or not the normalized point cloud will be plot.
+If this argument is not specified by the user, it will be set to TRUE by dir.data Optional character string naming the absolute path of the directory where LAS files containing TLS point clouds are located. .Platform\$file.sep must be used as the path separator in dir.data.
+If this argument is not specified by the user, it will be set to NULL by default and, as a consequence, the current working directory of the R process will be assigned to dir. data during the execution directory of the R process will be assigned to ${\tt dir.data}$ during the execution.